PISA 2012 NaBe

 The tasks are constructed similarly to homepages.
 Links can be clicked and refer to further pages, of course.

-3. Investigation of mode effects
+2. Investigation of administration mode

 Further aspects that shall be addressed by the PISA add-on study relate to effects that might occur by transferring linear paper test formats to computers.
-To maintain comparability of linear reading between the two different modes, paper vs. computer, particular attention was paid to a preferable high congruence of paper-based with computer-based format.
+To maintain comparability of linear reading between the two different modes that is, paper vs. computer, particular attention was paid to a preferable high congruence of paper-based with computer-based format.
 Beside technical transferability per se, it is of particular interest, if the change of mode affects the psychometric characteristics of tasks, e.g. difficulty of solution, and, if so, how occurring changes might be explained.
-The investigation focuses on the question of how mode effects depend on particular response types, e.g. free text writing or multiple choice, of the reading tasks.
+The investigation focuses on the question of how such mode effects depend on particular response types, e.g. free text writing or multiple choice, of the reading tasks.

 Examples from NaBe

 This is how the tasks for the investigation of mode effects look like:

 The tasks should be as similar as possible compared to the paper-based version.
 Therefore the tasks do not include hyperlinks in the text, for example.

 Data assessment of the CBA add-on study took place as the second day of the 2012 PISA main assessment.
 For taking part in the add-on study 77 of 212 PISA schools were acquired, i.e., data of nearly 900 students can be analysed.
 Mainly, the students answered tasks delivered by a computer.
 Beside a test battery verifying their computer skills, working memory capacity and basic reading skills, they were working on reading comprehension tasks and questions collecting their respective stances.
 Some students answered tasks in a test book in paper format.
 Furthermore, research questions have been addressed by integrating findings from reading tasks that were administered computer-based on the first day of the PISA study.